oiricaud/University-Course-Registration/README.md

 ![alt tag](Screenshots/Database.png "Database")

-Above screenshot I have the new register students which includes username/password stored safely in the database
+Above, I have a table which contains new/register students' creditantials which are stored safely in the database.

 Use Cases
 ======